-The first way to find freelance photo jobs online is through Upwork.
+The second way to find freelance photo jobs online is through Upwork.

 Upwork is a freelance job board that showcases available positions and projects from around the world.
 It is known as one of the best freelance gig platforms and is free for you to sign up, create your account and start looking for jobs.

 The platform works by searching for jobs with a specific keyword and then bidding on the job with your tailored proposal.
 Once the client accepts your proposal, this is essentially the hiring process, the project timelines begins.

 For photography jobs, Upwork has a range of available work such as product imagery, real estate, events and even portraits depending on the area you are located.
 You can also find retouching jobs, personal photography assistant openings and even teaching or writing photography jobs.

 Your Personal Photography Website

 The third way to find freelance photo jobs online is through your personal photography website.

 Perhaps the best way to find new opportunities in the photography field is to use your portfolio as a marketing initiative.
 While many photography jobs are never posted as open positions, you will have to do a bit of research and digging on your own.